Pro69Yes/GarbageHub/README.md

 # GarbageHub
-Want Very Col Huh for exploit?
+Want Very Col Hub for exploit?
 GarbageHub Is the solution!